Find the minimum number of deci-binary numbers needed so their sum equals a given decimal string.

 Explanation

-The maximum digit is 8, so minimum 8 deci-binary numbers are needed.
+The largest digit is 8, so 8 deci-binary numbers are necessary and sufficient.

 Example 3